 This kind of fish hunts lives prey in the wild.
 This means that it is very important to provide them with a diet that is high in animal protein.

 You can start the diet with your fish by using high-quality pelleted food.
 Also, you can use Omega One Cichlid Pellets or also the Fluval Bug Bites formula.
 Both of these pellets provide enough protein for the fish, but also you can use them for larger and older fish.
 It is also good to give your fish frozen or live food to make their diet more perfect, for example:

 - black worms,

 Care & Tank Requirements

-You have to prepare yourself if you want to keep this species because they will need a really big tank, I recommend a 55-gallon tank.
-When it comes to aquariums, the bigger is the better, especially when you have a large fish.
+You have to prepare yourself if you want to keep this species because they will need a really big tank.
+I recommend a 55-gallon tank.
+When it comes to aquariums, the bigger it is, the better, especially when you have a large fish.

 This fish requires a temperature of 74°-85°F (23°-29°C) and no amounts of Ammonia/Nitrite.
 The Nitrate should be in low levels <40 ppm.
 Therefore, the pH should be 6.0-7.0, GH 3-8 dGH (50-133 ppm), and KH 4-6 dGH (72-107 ppm).

 Even though Jack Dempsey Cichlid is a very adaptable fish, as we know, there are always some problems that can happen.
 The first problem that can happen with this fish is that when the young fish hatches, the fish’s parents split their jobs.

 The male fish is protective and looks at their territory to keep other fishes safe.
 Meanwhile, the female fish watches the unhatched eggs, the juveniles, and the larvae.
 And also, if you see the parents that tend to eat the eggs or the larvae, you should remove the male from the tank.